South Africa plans to share AstraZeneca vaccine, first J&J shots expected

 The AU said six countries other than South Africa had confirmed the variant was circulating, but there are concerns it has spread elsewhere.

-South Africa’s health ministry said the manufacturers of Russia’s Sputnik V vaccine had submitted documentation to local medicines regulator SAHPRA for registration.
+J&J’s vaccine is administered in a single shot, an advantage given how complex a logistical exercise the mass vaccination campaign will be.

-The ministry said it was “continuously engaging” with the manufacturers of Sputnik V and that it had signed a non-disclosure agreement with China’s Sinopharm to receive more information about its vaccine.
+The health ministry said on Tuesday that the manufacturers of Russia’s Sputnik V vaccine had submitted documentation to local medicines regulator SAHPRA for registration.

 South Africa has one of the highest HIV burdens globally.